Developmental Disabilities Administration

 Following the reviewal process, you will receive a Planned Action Notice (PAN) informing you whether your child has been accepted or denied services by DDA.
 If denied, you can appeal the decision or reapply with additional supporting records.

 To request services, you must call the number listed in your letter.
 When you call, you will be assigned a case manager, and your child will be assessed to determine the best waiver.
 Before meeting with your case manager, it is important to familiarize yourself with the different waivers.
-This way, you can ask for the waiver that fits your child’s needs.
+This way, you can ask for a waiver that fits your child’s needs.
 You know your child best, so don’t be afraid to disagree with your case manager!